 This year, you can claim your own personal recovery which, paradoxically, helps everyone else claim theirs too, including your family member recovering from substance abuse.
 Even better, your recovery is not dependent on anyone else’s.
 Your efforts, and yours alone, will determine just how much healing you experience.

-Where would you like recovery to take you in 2018?
+Where would you like recovery to take you in this year?